sowole-aims/News-Source-Verification/README.md

 - Create a new Git repository.
 Initialize a git repository in a new or existing directory with the following commands:
 `cd my-project/` (this should be the name of the directory holding your project) `git init`
-`heroku git:remote -a run-am-app` (change the name to the name you have given to your app)
+`heroku git:remote -a news-source-verification-app` (change the name to the name you have given to your app)
 - Deploy your application: Commit your code to the repository and deploy it to Heroku using Git with the following commands:
 `git add .`
 `git commit -am "make it better"` (you can choose any alias message you want - alias in the “quote”)